-By the time I was 13 years old without delay, I learned not to replace genders in my songs performed by my favorite female artists.
+By the time I was 13 years old without delay, I learned not to replace gender pronouns in my songs performed by my favorite female artists.
 For some reason I couldn’t understand why I would sing freely around my room and mimic Aaliyah’s entire dance sequence from “Are You That Somebody,” and never change the phrasing to sing about my girlfriend.
 I was watching him like a hawk in the sky, rocking my denim Tommy Hilfiger overall set and ski goggles.

 Here we are, 13 years later – and though the name brand and size on my waistband may have changed, some things haven’t changed a bit .
 As I go through my current playlist, I notice a huge disparity between male and female artists.
 When it comes to singers, I prefer females; however, I have no preference when it comes to hip-hop.
 Is there a void in my playlist depicting my various emotions?
 Would I enjoy my music more from a rising gay pop star?